 -

 Jay Miller '01 is a doctor on the front lines of COVID-19, treating some of those most vulnerable: Boston's homeless population.
 Through his position as a Global Medicine fellow at Mass General Hospital, Jay provides clinical care at Boston Healthcare for the Homeless.
-These days, Jay cares for patients with COVID at a variety of sites, including Boston Hope, the temporary field hospital erected at the Boston Convention and Exhibition Center.

 Read More